July 2025 Conference on the Implementation of the Two-State Solution

 An international conference on the implementation of the two-state solution was held in New York City on July 28–30, 2025.
 The conference was authorized by a resolution of the United Nations General Assembly, adopted in December 2024 with a vote of 157 to 7.
-It was initially scheduled for June 17–20 but was postponed due to the Iran–Israel War.
+It was initially scheduled for June 17–20 but was postponed due to the Twelve-Day War.
 The conference aimed to develop a widely supported international framework addressing the disarmament of Hamas, the release of hostages in Gaza, the reform of the Palestinian Authority, and post-conflict planning, including consideration of a two-state solution.

 The conference adopted a declaration envisioning a 15-month plan to establish a sovereign Palestine.
 France and Malta announced their intentions to recognize Palestine by September 2025, with San Marino joining them by the end of the year; additionally, Canada and the United Kingdom announced conditional recognitions by September 2025 depending upon several factors.
 The conference resumed on 22 September 2025 due to the continuing Gaza war.